-Social Study skills refer to a child’s ability to understand oneself in relation to the surrounding world.
+Social Studies skills refer to a child’s ability to understand oneself in relation to the world.
 It includes the exploration of roles, responsibilities and cultural traditions.

-Children live within many different communities: family, school, church, city, nation, and world.
-Within each community are different social rules and traditions.
-Understanding of social systems sets the stage for a child’s lifelong dispositions about people, cultures and how he belongs within these systems (NCSS, 1988).
-Mother Goose Time invites children to explore diverse communities, which enables children to integrate commonalities between them and increase respect for differences (Morrison, 2008).
+Children live within many different communities: family, school, church, city, nation, etc. Within each community are different social norms and traditions.
+Understanding social systems sets the stage for a child’s lifelong dispositions about people, cultures and how he or she belongs in these systems (NCSS, 1988).
+Mother Goose Time invites exploration of diverse communities, which enables children to integrate commonalities between them and increase respect for differences (Morrison, 2008).

-Social Studies Skills and Skill Goals integrated within the Mother Goose Time Curriculum include:
+Social Studies skills and goals integrated within the Mother Goose Time Curriculum:

 Developmental Skill Continuum